irosenb/Credit-Card/README.md

 My implementation of the Braintree problem.

 I've divided the program into a few parts.
-I have the Luhn 10 Algorithm class, the Account class, the Balance class, and the Action class.
+I have the Luhn 10 Algorithm class, the Account class, and the CreditCard class

 ## Luhn 10 Algorithm